-

 maybe "difficult" is the wrong word.
 The keys and chords are easy for me and I know them well.

-What I meant specifically is being able to weave a lyrical and coherent solo, and always being able to find a good resolution without stumbling or messing up the time.
+What I meant specifically is being able to weave a lyrical and coherent solo with good time.
 This becomes more "difficult" when I start trying to harmonize parts of my improvised melodic idea in real time.

 I listened to your Stella version on the other thread, and although I hear you playing some nice lines, sometimes the chord connections also seem to catch you off guard. (this is meant as a constructive criticism and just something maybe to reflect on!).